strozfriedberg/jenkins-build-parser/README.md

 pip install -r requirements.txt python parse_jenkins_builds.py <path-to-input-dir>
 ```

-When finished, the script will write to a file called `jenkins_jobs.csv` in your current working
-directory.

 If the script encounters any warnings or errors, they will be logged to a file named
 `jenkins_build_parser.log`.
 For example, if there is more than one userID found in a build file,